 - Report the results to the Election Chair

-The Election Chair appoints the Election Scrutineers from the staff of the other RIRs, ICANN, and ISOC who are present at this meeting.
+The Election Chair appoints the Election Scrutineers from the staff of other RIRs, ICANN, and ISOC who are present at this meeting.
 Election Scrutineers do not vote, and must be independent from any APNIC Member or candidate.
 Their responsibilities are to:

 - Notify the Election Chair in case any anomaly or issue is identified